benjann/dstat/README.md

 Main changes:

+    24mar2023 (version 1.4.4)
+    - generate() stored the influence functions of the raw statistics rather than the influence functions of the transformed statistics if suboption -lnratio- was specified in over(); this also implied that vce(svy) reported the standard errors of the raw statistics rather than standard errors of the transformed statistics if suboption -lnratio- was specified in over(); this is fixed

     28dec2022 (version 1.4.3)
     - command -dstat (somersd) Y, by(X)- computed D(X|Y) rather than D(Y|X); I now
       changed this so that D(Y|X) is computed, which is more intuitive (and more in